icinganalysis/icinganalysis.github.io/content/introduction.md

 - a detailed discussion, including key figures
 - [executable Python code](https://github.com/icinganalysis/icinganalysis.github.io) (in some cases) to reproduce the results [^1]
 - how the publication got used, and where it is cited
-- where to find the publication (most, but not not all, are on the [NASA NTRS site](https://ntrs.nasa.gov))
+- where to find the publication (most, but not all, are on the [NASA NTRS site](https://ntrs.nasa.gov))

 Check back often, I am adding more articles regularly.